afrin823/afrin823/README.md

 <h2 align="center">Hi 👋!
 My name is Afrin and I'm a Web Developer</h2>

 - 👯 I’m looking to collaborate on **Github**
-- 👨‍💻 All of my projects are available at (https://afrin-portfolio.vercel.app/)

 - 📫 How to reach me **afrin12490@gmail.com**